wxgao33/xMarkerFinder/README.md

 -t threads of available computational source
 ```
 - Input files:
-convert.tsv: microbial count profile in .tsv format where each row describes a microbial taxon and each column represents a sample and the header needs to start with “#OTU ID”.
+convert.tsv: microbial count profile in .tsv format where each row describes a microbial signature and each column represents a sample and the header needs to start with “#OTU ID”.
 Example input file is provided and users are recommended to user Step 11a to convert files into appropriate formats.
 -t the threads of available computational source when running
 - Output files:
 median_correlation.tsv: the correlation coefficients between every input signature pair.
 pvalues.tsv: the statistical significance of median_correlation.tsv.
 ##### 11c.
-Microbial taxon correlation plot.
+Microbial co-occurrence network plot.
 The visualization of Step 11 is performed using Gephi.
 (i) Preprocess of the results of Step 11b to ensure that Step 11c only draws significant correlations (pvalues<0.05) with absolute correlation coefficients above 0.5 (default).
 ```